TimoFreiberg/arch-linux-installation-guide/README.md

 > firefox: The best browser right now if you want to try supporting Google less.
 Actually often better than Chrome

-> gnome: best desktop for me as of today.

-> gnome-tweaks: required for gnome to be customizable

-> nextcloud-client: synchronize my data

 > keepassxc: my password store

 > reflector: Keeps my pacman mirrorlist up to date (https://wiki.archlinux.org/index.php/Reflector)

 > libappindicator-gtk3: Required so app indicators of electron apps like slack are displayed.
 (The gnome extension `KStatusNotifierItem/-Appindicator Support` is a prerequisite for this - but my gnome config is documented in my nextcloud dir)

+> gnome: best desktop for me as of today.

+> gnome-tweaks: required for gnome to be customizable

 `systemctl enable gdm NetworkManager`